e-money/em-ledger/docs/market.md

 *Takers always trade at the best price*.
 Price improvement is passed to the taker in case there is a better price in the market.

 *Arbitrage-free*.
 Sophisticated matching logic ensures that no arbitrage opportunities exist in the market.
-Orders always trade at the best price, with the possibility of matching against multiple orders such as EUR->GBP and GBP->USD for a EUR->USD order.
+Orders always trade at the best price, with the possibility of matching against multiple orders such as EUR->GBP and GBP->USD for a single EUR->USD order.

+*Price/time priority matching*.
+Orders at the same price will be ordered by OrderId, with the lowest matched first.

 *Immediate settlement*.
 Matched orders are settled immediately with finality.